Easter Services

 more..

-First Wednesday from 10am, Singing the hymns that shaped our faith, followed by morning tea
+First Wednesday from 10am, Singing old favourite hymns, then morning tea

 Fourth Wednesday 12 noon, Seniors Lunch